 Discoveries we made in south Goa

-A few other gems we discovered while in south Goa:
+Here are a few other gems we discovered while in south Goa.

 - Ruta’s World Café in Margao: Excellent world cuisine, chilled out interiors, and amazing desserts and bakery items.
 Unfortunately, it has since shut down, but you can check out its sister restaurant, Ruta’s Roadhouse in Assagao.

 - Nanu Resort in Betalbatim, just down the road from Martin’s Comfort.
 We had booked for one day too few at Martin’s by mistake.
 That meant we had to spend a night at this weird-sounding resort.
 We were pleasantly surprised at the nice interiors, its proximity to the beach, and the lack of crowds.
 A very nice place, one we would definitely visit again.